 This fire-damaged shell of a building sits in a prominent position in one of the most affluent areas of Birmingham.
 The Royalty Cinema was opened in 1930, operated by local company Selly Oak Pictures Ltd. It was taken over by Associated British Cinemas (ABC) in 1935.
 Its life as a cinema came to an end in 1963, becoming a bingo club up until 2010.
 In 2011 it was designated a Grade II Listed building by English Heritage.
-A local group had been campaigning to restore the listed ex-cinema to its former glory, when in 2018 a large fire devastated the building, leaving it in the condition it is seen today.
+A local group had been campaigning to restore the listed ex-cinema to its former glory, when in 2018 a large fire devastated the building, leaving it in the condition it’s seen in today.

 A local, who used to live opposite the cinema, takes us back to the cinema’s heyday-